Skwid-dot-dev/a-logical-existence/README.md

 ∅!
 Compound
 A Mathematical Ontology of Recursive Existence
 By Stephen Seay
+This is a theory and WIP
+Formulas.md upcoming
 ---

 Overview

 The ∅!
 Compound is a formal structure for modeling existence as a recursive dimensional system.
-It defines how reality emerges from contradiction, unfolds through factorial recursion, and expresses itself through inspectable dimensional operators.
-This is not a simulation framework—it is a mathematical ontology grounded in first principles.
+It attempts to define how reality emerges from contradiction, unfolds through factorial recursion, and expresses itself through inspectable dimensional operators.
+This is a mathematical ontology grounded in first principles.

 ---